Ronnie McDowell: Career

-Moving to Curb Records in 1986, McDowell scored a Top 10 hit with "It's Only Make Believe", a duet with Conway Twitty on what had been Twitty's breakthrough rock and roll hit in 1958.
-Initially a member of McDowell's back-up band would substitute for Twitty during live performances.
-Recently, however, McDowell has performed the song live with Twitty's pre-recorded voice, followed by a solo from a member of the back-up band.
+Moving to Curb Records in 1986, McDowell scored a top-10 hit with "It's Only Make Believe", a duet with Conway Twitty on what had been Twitty's breakthrough rock and roll hit in 1958.
+Initially, a member of McDowell's back-up band would substitute for Twitty during live performances.
+Recently, however, McDowell has performed the song live with Twitty's recorded voice, followed by a solo from a member of the back-up band.

-In 1988, he teamed with Jerry Lee Lewis for a duet that McDowell wrote, entitled "You're Never Too Old To Rock N' Roll".
-He recorded yet another Top 10 hit with his cover version of the pop standard "Unchained Melody," which also became a No. 1 country music video.
+In 1988, he teamed with Jerry Lee Lewis for a duet that McDowell wrote, entitled "You're Never Too Old to Rock 'n' Roll".
+He recorded yet another top-10 hit with his cover version of the pop standard "Unchained Melody", which also became a number-one country music video.
 He started appearing in larger venues and touring before headlining his own shows.

 In 2002, McDowell recorded two albums for Curb Records, one consisting of beach music with Rock & Roll Hall of Famer Bill Pinkney's Original Drifters, Ronnie McDowell with Bill Pinkney's Original Drifters.
-The second project, a country album, entitled Ronnie McDowell Country, a collection of six new McDowell penned songs and a few country standards.
+The second project, a country album, entitled Ronnie McDowell Country, is a collection of six new McDowell=penned songs and a few country standards.

-In January 2017, McDowell collaborated with Richard Lynch on a military tribute duet "Love Tattoo".
+In January 2017, McDowell collaborated with Richard Lynch on a military tribute duet, "Love Tattoo".

-On January 17, 2018, he unveiled "The Magic Moment", his original painting of Presley getting his first guitar at the Tupelo Hardware Store in Tupelo, thus kicking off the pilot for his forthcoming TV show, entitled Ronnie McDowell Painting America.
+On January 17, 2018, he unveiled The Magic Moment, his original painting of Presley getting his first guitar at the Tupelo Hardware Store in Tupelo, thus kicking off the pilot for his forthcoming TV show, entitled Ronnie McDowell Painting America.

-On January 22, 2019, McDowell was inducted into the Mississippi Music Project Hall of Fame in Biloxi, Mississippi and was awarded the MMP Music Award for his lifelong commitment to the music industry.
+On January 22, 2019, McDowell was inducted into the Mississippi Music Project Hall of Fame in Biloxi, Mississippi, and was awarded the MMP Music Award for his lifelong commitment to the music industry, by Commander Joseph W. Clark.

+In 2023, a collaboration with Dolly Parton and the Jordanaires, “I Dreamed About Elvis” (credited to Dolly Parton with Ronnie McDowell and special guests the Jordanaires), was released on Parton’s 2023 album Rockstar.
+When McDowell’s contributions were recorded is unknown, but the Jordanaires’ vocals would have to have been recorded at some point prior to 2013, when group leader/first tenor Gordon Stoker died and the group disbanded.

 Personal life

 Ronnie McDowell resides in Hendersonville, Tennessee.
 He has five children.
 His son, Tyler Dean McDowell, was also signed to Curb Records.
 Another son, Ronnie Jr. and a nephew, Chris, recorded in a band called Six Shooter on Curb in 1991.

+In June 2025, McDowell experienced difficulty speaking and singing at a concert in Oley, Pennsylvania, and was hospitalized for apparent signs of a stroke.
+Son Ronnie Jr. posted on Facebook on June 26 that his father was recovering.